Assumpta Nnaggenda-Musana: Career

 In 1995, following her master's degree, she returned to Uganda and was hired by Land Plan Group, an architectural firm, as an architectural intern.
 She also worked as a part-time lecturer in the Department of Architecture at Makerere University.
 In 2002, the university hired her on a full-time basis as an assistant lecturer.

 Upon graduation with her doctorate degree, she was promoted to full lecturer, in 2008.
 She has spoken out on the subject of affordable housing for the poor and urged the Ugandan government and Kampala City Council (the predecessor to Kampala Capital City Authority), which she accused of corruption and incompetence, to do better in order to avoid sprawling slums.

 Her research suggests that low-rise housing would be a better solution than single-storey detached dwellings for the very poor.
 It makes better use of land, is more likely to allow people to live within reach of jobs, and ultimately requires less expenditure on infrastructure.
 Her proposals could be part of an "enabling strategy" for low-cost housing using local people's ideas and craft skills, according to Professor Emeritus Dick Urban Vestbro of KTH.
 She has also been chief designer in a university team developing mobile public toilets for city centres, slum communities and other places with poor sanitation.
+Some of her published work includes (1) Domestic space as a survival strategy for low-income women.
+(2) Women as retrofits in modernist low-income housing.
+(3) Informal response to housing shortage in post-independent Uganda – any lessons for architects?
+(4) User participation in the eyes of an architect and gendered spaces.